chochain/nanoFORTH/docs/n4_why.md

 \page page1 Why

+The emerging microcontroller communities are being built no more around specific hardware form factor, but rather around higher level languages.
+Without introducing an interactive shell like Javascript or microPython supported by ESP or Raspberry, the once popular Arduino platform will gradually lose out the market.
+However, no matter how the hardware environment evolved, on the edge of IoT universe, a mimimalist system resemble the Aruino UNO will always have its value of existance provided that some of the form-factor might one-day shrunk down to micro or even nano-scale.
+Being chip argnostic, the Arduino IDE does serve as an excellent learning tool for future systems to come.
+Factor software develpment time into the mix, an interactive/interpreted language is not only cheaper but more fun than the good old C in many cases.

 Following the footstep of Nakagawa and circuit4u@medium.com's **TinyForth**, a light-weight protothreaded FORTH with 3-character keywords for Arduino, I have a thought!

 ## nanoFORTH - a simple and useful FORTH for Arduino Nano